nafasm/ansible_challenge/README.md

 This repo primarily conists of one ansible playbook,templates and files which are required to perform the below 6 tasks, and the ansible playbook already has been tested successfully on Ubuntu 16.04.

-1 Write an Ansible Playbook to perform the following including install the following software for development on EC2 "ec2_devops" created in Problem #1 above.
+1 Write an Ansible Playbook to perform the following including install the following software for development on EC2 "ec2_devops"

-2 Apache webserver; Configure it to start at server boot, and listening on all interfaces on port 80 3 Tomcat application server;Configure it to start at server boot, and listening on all interfaces on port 8080 4 MySQL database server;Configure it to start at server boot, and listening on all interfaces on port 3306 5 Install below packages
+2 Apache webserver; Configure it to start at server boot, and listening on all interfaces on port 80

+3 Tomcat application server;Configure it to start at server boot, and listening on all interfaces on port 8080

+4 MySQL database server;Configure it to start at server boot, and listening on all interfaces on port 3306

+5 Install below packages

   Telnet
   Curl
   Nslookup
   Oracle JDK

 6 Disable firewalls on "ec2_devops" or allow ports 80, 8080, 3306 from anywhere to access the 3 services configured above.

 How to run the playbook